dcbriccetti/web-games/doc/Graphical Web Game with JavaScript and Phaser.md

 - Double-click index.html
 - Right-click in the large window showing index.html and choose Run File.
 Your browser should now show a simple web app that displays a random number.

+## The Simple Web App
+- Add a feature to have the random number update every second